2023 Best Physics Bachelor's Degree Schools in the New England Region

 Request Information

-University of Connecticut came in at #10 in this year’s edition of the Best Physics Bachelor’s Degree Schools in the New England Region ranking.
-Located in the suburb of Storrs, UCONN is a public college with a fairly large student population.
+University of Connecticut ranked #10 on this year’s Best Physics Bachelor’s Degree Schools in the New England Region list.
+Located in the large suburb of Storrs, UCONN is a public college with a very large student population.

 Request InformationBest Physics Colleges by State